redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Assignment

 A Bloblang mapping expresses how to create a new document by extracting data from an existing input document.
-Assignments consist of a [dot path][field_paths] argument on the left-hand side describing a field to be created within the new document, and a right-hand side query describing what the content of the new field should be.
+Assignments consist of a dot separated path segments on the left-hand side describing a field to be created within the new document, and a right-hand side query describing what the content of the new field should be.

 The keyword `root` on the left-hand side refers to the root of the new document, the keyword `this` on the right-hand side refers to the current context of the query, which is the read-only input document when querying from the root of a mapping: